 All you need to do to apply for TCNJ financial aid is to submit the Free Application for Federal Student Aid, also known as the FAFSA.
 The FAFSA determines your eligibility for federal financial aid, and is used by institutions to calculate the amount of aid you ought to receive.
 Submit this as soon as you can usually around the beginning of January and you’ll hear back from the aid office when your next tuition bill is due.

 TCNJ Student Loans

-75% of students receive TCNJ financial aid, which is great; despite this positive statistic, there is a reasonably sizeable segment of the student body that has taken out private student loans to cover the cost of attending the College of New Jersey.
+75% of students receive TCNJ financial aid, which is great; despite this positive statistic, there is a reasonably sized segment of the student body that has taken out private student loans to cover the cost of attending the College of New Jersey.
 If you find your aid package not sufficient, you should take out federal student loans first, then move to private loans if you still need funding.
-If you’re in need of a private student loan, just use the Student Loan Comparison Tool above on this page.
+If you’re in need of a private student loan, just use the Student Loan Comparison Tool on this page.

 Yes.
 The TCNJ Financial Aid department offers NJCLASS loans.
 NJCLASS loans are offered by the Higher Education Student Assistance Authority (HESAA) and can be used for undergraduate as well as graduate study.
 This year, the interest rate on NJCLASS loans is 7.35% per month.
 With flexible repayment options, NJCLASS loans are a top choice for students applying for TCNJ financial aid.